8p/EightPointsGuzzleBundle/src/Resources/doc/intercept-request-and-response.md

             base_url: 'http://api.crm.tld'
 ```

-And suppose that `api_partners` requires authorization using some token in the request header.
+And suppose that `payment` requires authorization using some token in the request header.
 How can we do that?

 ## Event listener for intercepting requests

-First of all we have to write an event listener, that will see al requests from our `payment`
+First of all we have to write an event listener, that will see all requests from our `payment`
 client, and can modify them.

 ```php